jmdvella/cinema4d-scripts/README.md

 - Alpha/Opacity
 - Transmissive - any materials using "Transparency" will be converted to Glass.
 Comment out line 68-79 if not required
 #### Scripting Note:
 Change/Add your own material settings in Function: newVrayMaterial(current_material, new_vray_mat)
+Preferences can be permanently changed - Comment in line 208 if required (disabled by default to avoid changes to users preference)

 <br />